writethedocs/www/docs/blog/moving-portland-prague-2020-online.rst

 We are all stuck at home,
 but still thinking about docs :)

-We're writing with some sad news, we've concluded that it's not possible for us to hold our Portland or Prague conferences in person this year.
+**We've concluded that it's not possible for us to hold our Portland or Prague conferences in person this year.**
 There is just too much risk of a safety issue for our community for us to consider holding the events in our lovely venues.

+We're also offering the option to pre-order a ticket for our online event for $100, or contribute part of your ticket price to sustain our organization.
+If you would like to convert your ticket or contribute part of the value to Write the Docs, you can `fill our our form`_.
+Everyone who hasn't filled out this form will have their ticket fully refunded on **May 10th, 2020**.

+.. _fill our our form: http://TODO

 Our new plan
 ------------